nxtbz/js-game-of-life/README.md

-# Conway's Game of Live in Javascript
+# Conway's Game of Life in Javascript
 Javascript implementation of Conway's game of life.
 A generation is represented by a 2-dimensional array of booleans.